ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/appropriate-storm-title/tutorial-3.md

 `ShuffleGrouping` shuffles data flowing in from the specified spouts evenly across all instances of the newly created bolt.

-Okay, now let's dig in and see how we create this bolt from scratch.
+Let's dig in and see how we create this bolt from scratch: check out the `CSVStringToObjectBolt.java` file.

-##

-Check out the `CSVStringToObjectBolt` class in the file `CSVStringToObjectBolt.java`.

 ```
 public class CSVStringToObjectBolt extends BaseRichBolt {